csmartinez/Phonebook/README.md

 ##Phonebook
-  Stores and lists contact name and corresponding phone number.
-Visual outline for 'add more numbers' functionality established but incomplete.
+  Stores and lists contact names and corresponding phone numbers with phone type.
 Clear button to clear entire list of contact names and numbers.

   Ruby version 2.2

 ##Project Setup